 In Barcelona, Halloween is mostly known as All Saints Day, celebrated on November 1.
-On this day, people attend mass or cemeteries bringing flowers and candles to honour the dead.
-Catalans also celebrate La Castanyada which makes late October in Barcelona so unique.
-Modern American-style Halloween traditions also include costume and fancy dress parties and various activities for entertaining kids.
+On this day, people attend mass or cemeteries bringing flowers and candles to honor the dead.
+Catalans also celebrate La Castanyada, which makes late October in Barcelona so unique.
+Modern American-style Halloween traditions also include costumes and fancy dress parties, and various activities for entertaining kids.

 When you visit Barcelona in late October, you can feel the smells of the roasting chestnuts in the air.
-Eating roasted chestnuts and sweet bread rolls known as panallets is part of All Saints Day tradition in Catalonia.
-La Castanyada is celebrated in Barcelona on October 31st or November 1st.
-People roast chestnuts at home or buy them from the street vendors.
+Eating roasted chestnuts and sweet bread rolls known as panallets is part of the All Saints Day tradition in Catalonia.
+La Castanyada is celebrated in Barcelona on October 29, 30, 31 or November 1.
+People roast chestnuts at home or buy them from street vendors.

-Poble Espanyol holds a children's Halloween's party, usually taking place from November 1st to November 3d.
+Poble Espanyol holds a children's Halloween party, usually taking place from November 1 to November 3.
 An open-air architectural museum is located near Fountains of Montjuïc.
 During Halloween, Poble Espanyol features incredible scary decorations and offers several fun activities: a treasure hunt with monstrous challenges, a fantastic terror tunnel, and frightening storytelling.
-And of course, there is a scary costume contest.
+And, of course, there is a scary costume contest.
 Also, enjoy delicious food offered by food trucks at the Plaza.
 More info on the official website.

 Spooky Scavenger Hunts